software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 To have more control over the attributes in the JSON response, [DTO](https://www.baeldung.com/java-dto-pattern) classes can be used instead of returning the entity classes directly from the controller methods.

+## Designing the REST API endpoints for the user stories

+Next, let's consider what kind of REST API endpoints we need for the last three user stories.
+Implement the following four endpoints by following the [REST API naming conventions](https://restfulapi.net/resource-naming/).

+{: .important-title }

+> Exercise 11
+>
+> To classify frontend-related and backend-related issues, create two new [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels): "frontend" and "backend".
+Add the "frontend" label for issues that are related to the frontend implementation and the "backend" label for issues that are related to the backend implementation.

+{: .highlight}

+> Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

+{: .important-title }

+> Exercise 12
+>
+> Implement a GET `/api/quizzes` endpoint for _getting all published quizzes_ in newest to oldest order.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 13
+>
+> Implement a GET `/api/quizzes/{id}` endpoint for _getting a quiz by id_.
+If there is no quiz with the provided id, return a `404 Not Found` status as a response.
+If the quiz is not published, return a `403 Forbidden` status as a response.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 14
+>
+> Implement a GET `/api/quizzes/{id}/questions` endpoint for _getting the questions of a quiz by id_.
+Implement similar error handling as with the second endpoint as with the previous endpoint.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 15
+>
+> Implement a POST `/api/answers` endpoint for _creating an answer for a quiz's question_.
+Information about the answer's text, correctness (is the answer correct or not based on the question's correct answer) and the question reference should be stored in the database.
+If the user is trying to answer a quiz which is not published, return a `403 Forbidden` status as a response.
+If the user is trying to answer a question which does not exist, return a `404 Not Found` status as a response.
+If the answer is invalid (for example blank answer text), return a `400 Bad Request` status as a response.
+>
+> Define the request body format with a [DTO](https://www.baeldung.com/java-dto-pattern) class.
+The frontend can send a JSON request body for example in the following format:
+>
+> ```json
+> {
+>   "answerText": "helsinki",
+>   "questionId": 1
+> }
+> ```
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .note }

+> The GET method endpoint error responses will be displayed as a HTML error page in a web browser.
+To see what the JSON error response looks like, use Postman to send the request.

 ## Communication between frontend and backend

 With REST APIs we can _separate_ the client application from the server application.
 In web applications these client applications are commonly called _frontend applications_.